 In 2017, Francois was recognized for his volunteering with the cadet program by Governor General David Johnstone with the Sovereign’s Medal for Volunteers.
 He was made a life member of the National Army Cadet League in 2003 and life member of the Greater Vernon Museum and Archives in 2004.

-As a freelance cameraman he has been capturing footage and presenting stories for over 33 years and has taken him to various parts of the Canada and around the world.
-He has worked on numerous broadcast and corporate documentaries and now specializes in contemporary and vintage film stock footage.
+As a freelance cameraman he has been capturing footage and presenting stories for over 35 years and has taken him to various parts of Canada and around the world.
+He has numerous broadcast and corporate credits and now specializes in contemporary and vintage film stock footage.
 He currently produces vintage film episodes for "Reel Life".